hyperwatch/hyperwatch/docs/input.md

 - the `access_watch_combined` format that extracts important HTTP headers from the request:
   `'%h %l %u %t "%r" %>s %b "%{Referer}i" "%{User-agent}i" "%{Accept}i" "%{Accept-Charset}i" "%{Accept-Encoding}i" "%{Accept-Language}i" "%{Connection}i" "%{Dnt}i" "%{From}i" "%{Host}i"'`.

-If possible, we recommend you to use the `access_watch_combined` format to take full advantage of the Access Watch data augmentation in the pipeline.
+If possible, we recommend you to use the `access_watch_combined` format to take full advantage of the Hyper Watch data augmentation in the pipeline.

 ### Custom

-If Access Watch does not support your access log format you can implement your own log format parser.
+If Hyper Watch does not support your access log format you can implement your own log format parser.

-In order to work with Access Watch, your format JavaScript module must follow a few simple rules.
+In order to work with Hyper Watch, your format JavaScript module must follow a few simple rules.

 1. The module must export a `parser` function
 2. The parser function accepts an object containing the options of your format.